Field Guide Courses Botswana

 29-day ranger training to become a Trails Guide

-Anyone who holds the Field Guide Level 1 certificate can then obtain a qualification as a Back-up Trails Guide.
+Anyone who holds the FGASA Field Guide NQF2 certificate (Field Guide Level 1 certificate) can then obtain a qualification as a Apprentice Trails Guide.
 This four-week course also takes place in Botswana's Tuli region or the magnificent Okavango Delta.

 Field guide courses without certificate